DeanGaffney/15ed5bb6-0ac0-4f39-a5e1-96b96f6726f7/README.md

 docker build -t sensor-api .
 ```

-- To run run the application in a docker container with a postgres container run the following:
+- To run the application in a docker container with a postgres container run the following:
 ```bash
 docker-compose up --remove-orphans
 ```